zippiehq/plasma-core/docs/specs/proofs.rst

 Checking Transaction Validity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The transaction validity check in step 1. above is equivalent to checking the smart contract's validity condition.
-For more details, see the `sum-tree`_ section of this documentation.
+For more details, see the `sum tree`_ section of this documentation.
 However, the basic checks are as follows:

 1. Check that the transaction encoding is well-formed
 2. Check that each `signature` in the transaction corresponds to its ``transfer.from`` address